aror99/amazon-s3-userguide/doc_source/manage-versioning-examples.md

 aws s3api put-bucket-versioning --bucket DOC-EXAMPLE-BUCKET1 --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "SERIAL 123456"
 ```

-**Note**
-Using MFA delete requires an approved physical or virtual authentication device\.
-For more information about using MFA delete in Amazon S3, see [Configuring MFA delete](MultiFactorAuthenticationDelete.md)\.

 For more information about enabling versioning using the AWS CLI, see [put\-bucket\-versioning](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-bucket-versioning.html) in the *AWS CLI Command Reference*\.

 ## Using the AWS SDKs<a name="manage-versioning-examples-sdk"></a>